NeuroTechX/ntx_slack_archive/eegdata.md

  >Some people I've talked to think that the theta-beta ratio effect that's targeted by most ADHD NFB protocols is actually an artifact of age-related changes at the cusp of theta and alpha that result in the alpha peak, and that there's not much to target there.

+8/29/2017 4:10 PM

+ **graeme** :

+ >But in general I'd say the mixed results from the literature suggest that there might be something there for some people.
+We know that neurofeedback does work to change spectral power if you train it long enough - it's just a question of whether it's universally effective in all cases of ADHD.
+(Probably not.)